BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 5. Click "Install" on the correct extension (bg3_mod_helper)

 ![installextension-ezgif.com-optimize.gif](/tutorials/bg3-mod-helper/installextension-ezgif.com-optimize.gif)

+> It is recommended that restart vscode after installing.
+In fact, you should restart vscode everytime you change your workspace for ensurance.
+{.is-warning}

 ## Setup Extension Settings
 After installing the extension, you will most likely see a message like this: